Aarongoldmananalyst/NEON-HR-ANALYTICS-CASE-STUDY-Employee-Attrition-Workforce-Insights/README.md

 ---

 # 🌟 Thank You for Exploring This Project
-This HR Analytics Case Study delivers strategic, actionable, and visually compelling insights designed for real-world impact.
+This HR Analytics Case Study delivers actionable, visually compelling insights designed for real-world impact.